 Four years into discovering I had limb-girdle muscular dystrophy, my condition had progressed to the point where stair-climbing was out.
 Maybe a part of me didn’t care whether or not there were stairs – I was determined to have the experience.
 There was no service elevator, no secret entrance that allowed me to effortlessly glide into the upstairs studio.
 My excitement quickly waned.
 I looked up once more at the long, narrow staircase and promptly dialled Balu, who has worked for my family as a driver for many years.

 The guard began to understand the situation and insisted I could be carried up in a plastic patio chair.
-He’d walk up the stairs backwards, directing Balu and two other men he recruited to carry me up.
+He’d walk up the stairs backwards, directing Balu and two other men he asked to help carry me up.
 I hesitated at this large feat: was this too much effort for a concert?
 Did I want to put myself through this?
 I turned to Balu, ‘Are you sure about this?
 Is it safe?
 There are a lot of stairs, you know.’
 I asked myself, is this worth it?
 At the time, it was.
 And so up I went, gripping hard at the chair’s sharp edges, trusting nothing would go wrong.

 The men gently placed me down near the studio’s entrance.
 I thanked them, genuinely grateful for their help.
 As I sat in the chair for a few minutes more, I hoped the neon lights emanating from the inside stage would soothe any residual anxiety I felt over our ascent.